nubank/state-flow/README.md

 `state-flow.cljtest.defflow` defines a test (using `deftest`) that will execute the flow with the parameters that we set.

-`state-flow.assertions.match?` produces a flow that will make an assertion, which will be reported via clojure.test when used within a `defflow`.
+`state-flow.assertions.matcher-combinators/match?` produces a flow that will make an assertion, which will be reported via clojure.test when used within a `defflow`.
 It uses the [`nubank/matcher-combinators`](https://github.com/nubank/matcher-combinators/)